You’ve probably heard that you must have a validation plan before launching your product.

 7. Process description

-You need to describe your process here.
-Sampling tests of the in-process and final products will be documented.
-Here validation of the initial process will occur by doing three studies of each product formulation and filling/packaging configuration.
+Please outline your process in this section.
+Document sampling tests for both in-process and final products.
+Validate the initial process by conducting three studies for each product formulation and filling/packaging configuration.

-All documents related to manufacturing products will be kept for assessment and used as part of the decision-making process for releasing products.
+All documents related to manufacturing products are readied for assessment and used as part of the decision-making process for releasing products.

 8. Validation scheduling and control